 Features of SaxonCS are covered throughout this documentation in the appropriate places.
 This chapter focuses on the areas where SaxonCS differs from the Java product, and where it differs from the older Saxon/.NET product.

 Saxon/.NET was produced by translating the Java bytecode to .NET's equivalent IL code, using the IKVMC cross-compiler.
 IKVMC does not work with .NET Core, which Microsoft has indicated represents the future direction for .NET, so a different approach was needed.
 Saxon/.NET will not be developed beyond the 10.x release.

 SaxonCS is built by converting the Java source code of the Java product directly to C# source code.
 The translation is done by a purpose-written transpiler written largely in XSLT.
 This is not a one-off conversion or a fork: the C# code is regenerated after every change made to the Java source.

 The initial release of SaxonCS corresponds in functionality to Saxon-EE on Java, and requires a license key that enables Saxon-EE capability.

-Installation of Saxon on the .NET platform is described at Installation (.NET).
+Further details about installing Saxon on the .NET platform are described at Installation (.NET).

 as their Java counterparts, with some exceptions.
 They are described in the following places: